jgamer42/mtg_data_miner/README.md

 - Documentate all system and use pydoc to generate the doc
 - Automate the formats rotation
 - Build the flow to commander format
+- Check the dupply code when reading args in the scripts

+## Doc

+- The data folder is used to store the raw decks mined

+## Tools

+- Run the MTG_API to download the noised and Legals sets
+- Run the mtg_wtk spider to update the collections sets